HAMPTON, Va. - The Hampton Police Division has a new chief.

 Talbot takes over for the department's previous police chief, Terry Sult, who announced his retirement in October of last year.
 Sult had served in the role since 2013.

 The City of Hampton named Talbot as Sult's successor in May.
-He comes from Norristown, Pennsylvania, where he "spearheaded a dramatic increase in crime."
+He comes from Norristown, Pennsylvania, where he "spearheaded a dramatic decrease in crime."
 Violent crimes in Norristown reportedly fell more than 50% in three years, and overall serious crimes fell 44% under his leadership.

 When asked why he chose Hampton, Talbot told the city, “I think that we need each other.
 I feel a sense of connection and impending collaboration that is going to elevate all of us.
 I felt that from the minute I started to contemplate being the next police chief.
 As I researched the community and looked at the police department, it felt absolutely right for Hampton and right for me.”